AK0-5/Insurance-Cost-Prediction/README.md

 # Insurance-Cost-Prediction
-Predicting medical insurance charges using regression techniques
+This project predicts how much medical insurance cost different types of people are likely to require based on their demographic and health-related attributes.
+It helps identify which individuals are expected to incur higher or lower insurance costs using regression models.

 # Insurance Cost Prediction using Regression

-## 📌 Project Overview
+##  Problem Statement
-This project predicts medical insurance charges based on individual attributes such as age, BMI, smoking status, number of children, gender, and region using regression techniques.
+Medical insurance companies need to estimate insurance charges accurately based on individual characteristics such as age, BMI, smoking status, and family size.
+This project aims to build regression models that can estimate insurance costs and analyze the factors influencing them.

+## What This Project Does

+- Predicts insurance charges (cost amount) for individuals
+- Identifies which type of people require higher insurance cost
+- Analyzes the impact of factors like:
+Age
+BMI
+Smoking status
+Number of children
+Gender
+Region

+- Compares Linear, Ridge, and Lasso Regression
+- Uses residual analysis to evaluate model behavior

 ## Dataset
 Medical Insurance Dataset containing demographic and health-related information.